 Currently, we are filling Scan and Deliver requests within one or two business days.
 Pickup up requests at Thain Cafe for materials shelved at Sterling and Bass are being filled within two business days.
 Pickups at Thain Cafe of materials that are held at other locations may take longer depending on delivery schedules, staffing levels, and workflows that have been modified to protect staff and patrons.
 Turnaround times also depend on the volume of requests, which will rise as the semester approaches.
 To avoid delays, please request materials for fall semester teaching and research as soon as possible.

 5. Is there a limit on the number of items I can request for pickup/scanning?

 You may request up to 20 items a day for pickup.
 There is no limit on the number of scan requests you can submit.

 No. Please don’t clean or disinfect library materials.
 It may damage the materials, and it’s not necessary given the precautions our staff will be taking.
-Materials requested for pickup will be quarantined inside paper bags for a minimum of 36 hours before they are made available for you to pickup.
+We encourage users to wash or disinfect hands before and after using library materials.

 7. I had books on the hold shelf when the library buildings closed.
 Can I pick them up?

 If you have hold items in Sterling or Bass that you still wish to check out, please email firstname.lastname@example.org.
 We will prepare your items for pickup at Thain Café, following the procedures outlined in question No. 2.
 At this time, we do not have a pickup process for books on hold at other locations (such as the Divinity Library or Haas Arts Library).

 8. I have books and personal materials in a carrel in Sterling Library or in a Bass Library locker.
 Can I pick them up?

 Please email email@example.com, and we will prepare your items for pickup at Thain Café, following the procedures outlined in question No. 2.

 9. I can’t get to campus to pick up books because I live far away.
 Can you send books to me?
 August 7, 2020